robcarver17/pysystemtrade/docs/introduction.md

 ## Getting config from dictionaries and files

-To speed things up you can also pass a dictionary to Config.
+To speed things up you can also pass a dictionary to `Config()`.
 To reproduce the setup we had above we'd make a dict like so:

 ```python
 from sysdata.configdata import Config